Dragon Ball GT: Final Bout: Release

 The game was first released in Japan in 1997 under its original title Dragon Ball: Final Bout.
 It fared well enough in sales to be reissued under the PlayStation the Best for Family series a year later.
 In parts of Europe (France, Belgium, Spain and Portugal), the game was also released under the name Dragon Ball: Final Bout in 1997.

 In North America, the game was released as Dragon Ball GT: Final Bout, and it was the first time a Dragon Ball video game was released in North America with the Dragon Ball license intact.

-In 2002, the game saw a release in the UK, along with other European countries that previously did not officially receive the game, though it had already seen widespread distribution through the grey market.
-Finally, under little fanfare, Atari reissued the game in 2004 with brand new artwork supplied by Toei Animation.
+In October 2002, Bandai (with distribution through Infogrames) released the game in the UK, along with other European countries that previously did not officially receive the game. though it had already seen widespread distribution through the grey market.
+Finally, under little fanfare, Atari reissued the game in North America in 2004 with brand new artwork supplied by Toei Animation.
 This release coincided with Funimation's dub of Dragon Ball GT.

 Localization

 When the game was released throughout North America, several changes were made for localization.
 Dialog by the Japanese voice actors was replaced, but not by the then current voice cast at Ocean Group.
 Instead, Bandai America used an uncredited cast of U.S. voice talent.
-(Actors who had previously worked on productions for Saban and Bang Zoom!
-Entertainment).
 However, the battle voices still consist of the Japanese voice cast, causing the character voices to clash.
 The game's opening theme, "Biggest Fight", was replaced with an untitled instrumental rock track.
 The cast credits at the end of the game, also set to "Biggest Fight", were removed completely.
 The two closing songs "Kimi o Wasurenai" and "Thank You!" remain instrumental even when the game is beaten on normal and difficult settings.
 However, Super Saiyan 4 Goku's theme, "Hero of Heroes", was left unchanged.
 At the title screen, the game's sound test is available, whereas in the original Japanese players could only access it with a cheat code.
 The Buildup data transfer option was removed due to the fact Ultimate Battle 22 had not been released at that time.
 When the game was reissued in 2004, the game's data was not altered in any way from its 1997 North American release by Bandai.

 The European 1997 version, like with most European Dragon Ball Z games from the 16-bit and 32-bit era, was released mostly unaltered from the Japanese version, featuring the original Japanese voice acting and the opening theme "Biggest Fight".
-The game text was only translated to French and other languages besides English because of the lack of official release in any English-speaking country.
-When the game was re-issued in Europe in 2002 (which included a release for the first time in English-speaking countries like the UK), the game was kept the same as the previous European version except for the texts being re-translated to English.
+The game text was only translated to French because of the lack of official release in any English-speaking country.
+When the game was re-issued in Europe in 2002 (which included a release for the first time in English-speaking countries like the UK), the game was kept the same as the previous European version except for the texts being re-translated to English and other languages.